 Whew!
 That’s plenty of info, but if you adhere to these SEO best practices, we believe you will set yourself up for strong SEO in 2019.

-If you are interested in learning more about how SEO can benefit your business or would like help with your SEO, we encourage you to get in touch.
+If you are interested in learning more about how SEO can benefit your business, give our SEO plan a try.
 We have worked with a number of companies to help improve their company website’s SEO, ultimately growing their business.
 Perhaps our San Antonio SEO company can do the same for your business!